 The RMG document their output on the Group's risk register.
-The Group currently has 18 risks deemed to be high, of which only six remain high once the RMG has considered controls in place and other mitigation factors.
-These six high gross risks at 24 September 2023 are:
+The Group currently has 16 risks deemed to be high, of which only two remain high once the RMG has considered controls in place and other mitigation factors.
+In addition there are a further four medium risks that the Group has determined should be disclosed:

 - General economy

 - Cyber security

-- Drink supply and distribution
+- Health and safety

-- Property condition
+- Group liquidity and financial covenant compliance

-- Funding liquidity and financial covenants
+- Portfolio loan liquidity and covenant compliance

-- Refinancing
+- Publican debt